randall-coding/music-festival-gpt/blog/write-up.md

 ![render-good-run](https://github.com/randall-coding/coachella-gpt/assets/39175191/618e3495-6238-4991-a3d4-3daa777e1afd)

-AI script integrations can simplify complex tasks and provide valuable services in an accessible way.
-I will definitely be integrateing gptscript into my future workflows.
+This shows the power of AI integrations.
+We didn't have to write a single api call or complex logic to find / compare similar bands.
+I will definitely be integrateing GPTScript into my future workflows.